 And ruining this special day with a dance floor cleanup is a whole new level of asshole territory.
 Know your limits and respect them.

 Respect the couple’s time

-From opening the envelope to the end of the evening, you’ve been briefed on what it takes to be a good wedding guest.
-Just take a minute to reflect on the kind of stress your friends have been under — they’re spending a ton of money, everyone they know will be there, and there’s no way everything is going to go perfectly.
+You’ve been briefed on what it takes to be a good wedding guest, from opening the envelope to the end of the evening.
+Take just a minute to reflect on the kind of stress your friends have been under — they’re spending a large sum of money, everyone they know will be there, and there’s no way everything is going to go perfectly.

-If you do what you can to make the day run a little smoother, then you’ll probably find you’re following all these rules anyway.
+If you do what you can to make the day run a little smoother, you’ll probably find you’re naturally following all these rules anyway.

 - Gentleman’s Geometry: Dressing for Your Body Shape Find your fit and embrace your size - April 4, 2019